 In endemic countries, where adults have acquired immunity through natural infection, JE is primarily a disease of children.
 However, travel-associated JE can occur among people of any age.
 For most travelers to Asia, the risk for JE is extremely low but varies based on destination, duration, season, and activities.

-From 1973 through 2011, there were 58 published reports of travel-associated JE among travelers from nonendemic countries.
-From the time of licensure of a JE vaccine in the United States in 1992 through 2011, only 7 JE cases among US travelers have been reported to CDC.
+From 1973 through 2013, 68 JE cases among travelers or expatriates from nonendemic countries were published or reported to CDC.
+From the time JE vaccine became available in the United States in 1993–2013, only 8 JE cases among US travelers were reported to CDC.

 The overall incidence of JE among people from nonendemic countries traveling to Asia is estimated to be <1 case per 1 million travelers.
 However, expatriates and travelers who stay for prolonged periods in rural areas with active JE virus transmission are likely at similar risk as the susceptible resident population (5–50 cases per 100,000 children per year).
 Travelers on even brief trips might be at increased risk if they have extensive outdoor or nighttime exposure in rural areas during periods of active transmission.
 Short-term (<1 month) travelers whose visits are restricted to major urban areas are at minimal risk for JE.
 In some endemic areas there are few human cases among residents because of natural immunity among older people or vaccination; however, JE virus is usually still maintained in these areas in an enzootic cycle between animals and mosquitoes.
 Therefore, susceptible visitors may be at risk for infection.

 JE should be suspected in a patient with evidence of a neurologic infection (such as encephalitis, meningitis, or acute flaccid paralysis) who has recently traveled to or resided in an endemic country in Asia or the western Pacific.
 Laboratory diagnosis of JE virus infection should be performed by using a JE virus–specific IgM-capture ELISA on CSF or serum.
 JE virus–specific IgM can be measured in the CSF of most patients by 4 days after onset of symptoms and in serum by 7 days after onset.
-A ≥4-fold rise in JE virus–specific neutralizing antibodies between acute- and convalescent-phase serum specimens may be used to confirm the diagnosis.
+Plaque reduction neutralization tests can be performed to confirm the presence of JE virus–specific neutralizing antibodies and discriminate between cross-reacting antibodies from closely related flaviviruses (such as dengue and West Nile viruses).
+A ≥4-fold rise in JE virus–specific neutralizing antibodies between acute- and convalescent-phase serum specimens may be used to confirm recent infection.
 Vaccination history, date of onset of symptoms, and information regarding other flaviviruses known to circulate in the geographic area that may cross-react in serologic assays need to be considered when interpreting results.

 Humans have low levels of transient viremia and usually have neutralizing antibodies by the time distinctive clinical symptoms are recognized.
 Virus isolation and nucleic-acid amplification tests are insensitive in detecting JE virus or viral RNA in blood or CSF and should not be used for ruling out a diagnosis of JE.
 Clinicians should contact their state or local health department or CDC at 970-221-6400 for assistance with diagnostic testing.